• Biochemistry

 We are using protein biochemistry (e.g., enzymatic assays, reconstitution) and the powerful Xenopus laevis egg extract system to understand the intricate interactions and regulations of the enzymes involved in cell cycle progression.

-We are using quantitative read-outs (e.g., fluorescence cell cycle reporters, single cell microscopy) in vivo and in vitro to follow the complex dynamics associated with cells undergoing cell division.
+We are developing and employing quantitative read-outs (e.g., fluorescence cell cycle reporters, single droplet and cell microscopy) in vivo and in vitro to follow the complex dynamics associated with cells undergoing cell division.

 We are deriving computational models to account for the vast amount of experimental literature and our own findings.
 This allows us to derive new hypotheses, identify gaps in our knowledge and gain a deeper mechanistic understanding of cell cycle dynamics.